Maxchaosin/biocall/README.md

 }
 ```

-When a `TokensLocked` event is detected, it signifies that a user has deposited assets into the bridge, intending to receive an equivalent "wrapped" asset on another chain (the "destination chain").
+When a `TokensLocked` event is detected, it signifies that a user has deposited assets into the bridge with the intent to receive an equivalent "wrapped" asset on the destination chain.
 The listener's job is to:

 1. Securely verify this event.
 2. Wait for a sufficient number of block confirmations to mitigate the risk of a chain reorganization (reorg).